 Though the general education requirements of universities vary in some details, in general the student can be sure he will meet them if he takes at Harper two semesters of transfer-level English composition, two semesters of laboratory science, four semesters of foreign language, two semesters of mathematics, and a number of courses in the social sciences and humanities.
-He can often count each year of successful high school foreign language as one semester of college foreign language, and he may meet the math requirement of some universities by passing their math proficiency test.
+He can often count each year of successful high school foreign language as one semester of college foreign language, and he may meet the mathematics requirement of some universities by passing their mathematics proficiency test.

-FIRST SEMESTER SECOND SEMESTER

-ENG 101 Composition ENG 102 Composition 3 Social Science elective 3 Laboratory science 4 Mathematics or elective 3 Foreign Language elective 4 17
+ENG 101 Composition 3 Social Science elective 3 Laboratory science 4 Mathematics or elective 3 Foreign Language elective 4 17 Social Science elective Second Year FIRST SEMESTER SECOND SEMESTER English English23Social Science elective3Humanities elective33Foreign Language43-4Additional electives53-415-17

-Second Year

-FIRST SEMESTER SECOND SEMESTER

-English23Social Science elective3Humanities elective33Foreign Language43-4Additional electives53-415-17 English23Social Science elective3Humanities elective33Foreign Language43-4Additional electives53-415-17

-^{&#}x27;Physical or biological science or physics, chemistry, botany, or other lab science.
+&lt;sup>1Physical or biological science or physics, chemistry, botany, or other lab science.

-2Advanced English, literature or speech.
+&lt;sup>2Advanced English, literature or speech.

-HUM 101 and HUM 102 are recommended, 3 credit hours each.
+&lt;sup>3HUM 101 and HUM 102 are recommended.
 Other humanities areas include art, music, literature, and philosophy.

-^{}Consult your counselor for specific language requirements of the university to which you plan to transfer.
+\Consult your counselor for specific language requirements of the university to which you plan to transfer.

-5Another lab science may be added.
+&lt;sup>5Another lab science may be added.
 Electives may be drawn also from anthropology, art, economics, geology, geography, history, music, political science, philosophy, psychology, sociology, and speech.